 - Battery recycling or second life can reduce the battery’s carbon footprint further.
 However, today there is still limited appetite of the industry to move close to 100% recycling content given that raw materials are still cheap enough and some recycling process technology still needs to evolve in order to enable this level of recyclability in a cost-effective manner.

 - We should not wait until we reach battery raw material scarcity.
 Just like it happened with the oil industry, it’s quite likely the mining industry will adapt to find new raw material reserves since the demand for EVs is still relatively recent.
 For that matter, the move to battery recycling and reusability needs to be prompted by different triggers.

 - Governments must enable regulation prompting the recycling of close to 100% of EV battery content.

 - In addition, regulation on component reusability needs to be enacted in order to make sure that a major component (like a battery or a motor) is only replaced when there is absolutely no way to repair it.

-- Policy should be formulated according to the circumstances of each country.
+- Each country must formulate policy that adapts its particular situation.
 For several nations, achieving an energy mix largely based in renewable energy and building a highly-dense EV charger network is something that is still some decades away, if possible at all.
 In those circumstances, promoting the widespread of self-charging hybrids is a good intermediate step until the main conditions are met to move into full electrification.

 BEVs are the future – no doubt about it.
 However, the path to full electrification is still long and full of obstacles.
 Governments, press, industry, public opinion in general have the duty to highlight main roadblocks and work together to solve them effectively.
 This text provides several recommendations that can enable full electrification by 2030-2035 in Europe.
 However, it will take major cooperation and vision from all parties to achieve this goal.